claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 ### 3. Global Settings

-The default Expressiveness and Enhancement values for all notes in the current track/group.
+The base Expressiveness and Enhancement values for all takes created for the current track/group.

+Changing these values will retroactively affect existing takes.
+To "lock" the pitch curve of a note and prevent any retroactive changes, change its pitch mode to [Manual](../advanced/pitch-mode-manual.md).

 ### 4. Multi Delete